 As modern businesses increasingly rely on Docker and Kubernetes, ensuring robust container security has become more critical than ever.
+Container security scanners and container image scanning will play a key role, as you will see.
 Protecting containerized applications, infrastructure, and sensitive data from vulnerabilities and attacks requires a comprehensive approach.
-While containers offer flexibility and portability, they introduce specific challenges, such as managing container images and monitoring environments with tools like a container security scanner to detect and mitigate potential risks effectively.
+While containers offer flexibility and portability, they introduce specific challenges, such as managing container images and monitoring environments with tools like a container security scanner or container image scanning to detect and mitigate potential risks effectively.

 What is Container Security?